EarlPitts/msc-thesis/contents/02_sequential.md

 Erlang is a dynamically typed language, meaning that the types of values are only known at runtime.
 It also supports type annotations, provided by the user, but as the Erlang runtime has no type checking in itself, and nothing enforces correct annotations, these are frequently omitted.
 Preferably, we would like to know the type of data a specific function accepts, so we can generate input that will result in normal values.
+This would make our method more efficient by avoiding unnecessary comparisons.
 Randomly generating arguments usually leads to runtime errors (type mismatch, pattern matching failing, etc...), which, although it can indicate nonequivalence, is most of the time not enough information to make a definitive decision.

 Erlang doesn't forbid defining partial functions (it couldn't check partialness even in principle, due to its dynamic typing), so it's possible to define functions that can handle only a few elements of their domain, resulting in runtime errors otherwise.